 On December 17, 2015, the Company entered into an option agreement to purchase a 100% interest in the Jackson Wash lithium property located in the Jackson Valley, Esmeralda County, Nevada.

-For the option to purchase a 100% interest in the property, the Company agreed to issue 500,000 common shares of the Company to the optionor as follows:
+For the option to purchase a 100% interest in the property, the Company agreed to issue 500,000 common shares of the Company to the option over 3 years (issued).